jakeperman/voxelcraft/README.md

 # Getting Started
-NesuCraft is an open-source project written in [ursina engine](https://github.com/pokepetter/ursina).
+NesuCraft is an open-source project written in [the ursina engine](https://github.com/pokepetter/ursina).

 ## Installation
-To run the program use the following command
+To run the program use the following command:

 ```pip install -r requirements.txt```